top of page

 10. Attentional Control

-Attentional control is the ability to maintain focus and concentrate on a task despite distractions.
-It involves the ability to filter out irrelevant information, sustain attention over time, and switch attention between different tasks.
+Attentional control is the skill of maintaining focus on a task while filtering out distractions and irrelevant information.
 Good attentional control skills help individuals stay focused, avoid errors, and complete tasks efficiently.

 A person who struggles with attentional control may have difficulty maintaining focus and concentration on a task.
 They may become easily distracted by external stimuli, such as social media or email notifications, leading to difficulty completing tasks efficiently.